Максимальный балл: 0

 Response Time: 60 seconds

 When the lecture has ended, you can start writing your response.
-In the actual test, you will have 20 minutes to write.
+You will have 20 minutes to write.
 In your response, provide a detailed summary of the lecture and explain how the lecture relates to the reading passage.
 While you write, you will be able to see the reading passage again.
 You should try to make your response as complete as possible using information from the lecture and the reading passage.
+Take notes of the main ideas in the text and their elaborations/rebuttals in the lecture.

 Now listen to part of a lecture on the topic you just read about.